Mini Samosa Chaat ft. whenhangerstrikes

 The founder’s unique perspective of being a south Asian immigrant, brings authenticity and legitimacy to this product, when most other brands of “premium” ghee are founded by folks with no traditional ties and upbringing in the culture.

 When you compare OG Ghee to other low-cost value brands, there really is no competition at all.
-The value brands are lacklustre in flavour profile, visually unappealing with their semi-solid, semi liquid texture, and are packaged in the worst possible format – plastic jars.
+The value brands are lackluster in flavour profile, visually unappealing with their semi-solid, semi liquid texture, and are packaged in the worst possible format – plastic jars.

 When will my product be ready for pick-up?